JerryLife/FedTree/README.md

 ```shell
 bash test_remove_deltaboost_tree_10.sh 100  # try 100 seeds
 ```
-The script finishes in **6 hours**.
+The script finishes in **2-3 days**.
 After the execution, two folders will appear under the project root:
 - `out/remove_test/tree10` contains accuracy of each model on five datasets.
 - `cache/` contains two kinds of information:
   - original model, deleted model, and retrained model in `json` format.